codepath/android_guides/Defining-The-ActionBar.md

 ### Handling ActionBar Clicks

 There are two ways to handle the click for an ActionBar item.
-The first attaches clicks via the XML and other attaches the click handler in the Java code.
 The first approach is you can use the `android:onClick` handler in the menu XML, similar to handling button clicks:

 ```xml
 <menu xmlns:android="http://schemas.android.com/apk/res/android" >